mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 # STEP 29 - `src/dag/scheduler.js`

+**In plain English:** traffic control for the graph.
+Three small jobs: work out which tasks are ready to run right now, let a worker claim one (first come, first served), and build that worker's prompt out of its own instruction plus the reports from every task it depends on.

 **What jcode does:** `crates/jcode-plan/src/dag/schedule.rs` - `is_terminal` at
 `:15`, `ready_nodes` at `:21`, `dispatch` at `:44`, `assemble_input` at `:64`.